Inflammation & Gut Health: Why the Road to Healing Starts in the Gut

 1. Remove the Root Causes

-• Cut inflammatory foods: sugar, gluten, dairy, alcohol, seed oils
+• Cutting inflammatory foods: sugar, gluten, dairy, alcohol, seed oils

-• Reduce toxic exposures: mold, pesticides, plastics, synthetic fragrances
+• Reducing toxic exposures: mold, pesticides, plastics, synthetic fragrances

 2. Rebuild the Gut Lining

-• Eat nutrient-dense, anti-inflammatory whole foods (wild-caught fish, leafy greens, bone broth)
+• Nutrition plan that prioritizes nutrient-dense, anti-inflammatory whole foods (wild-caught fish, leafy greens, bone broth)

 3. Reinforce Long-Term Resilience